alibaba/BizCharts/doc_en/api/dataset.md

 #### ds.on(eventName, callback)

-`ds.on(eventName, callback)` Listen to the specified event on the data set。
+`ds.on(eventName, callback)` Listen to the specified event on the data set.

 | parameter | type | required |
 | ---- | ---- | ---- |